PrabodhGyawali/Algorithms/MazeGenerationAlgorithm/README.txt

 - Wall follower

 Goals:
-- Implement in C++ to C by translation
+- Learn about algorithms by implement C++ structured code in C
 - Go from C to C++ -> Memory and C++ best practices